presnick/ProgramsInformationPeople/_sources/Assignments/ps6.rst

     import sys #don't worry about this line; you'll understand it next week sys.setExecutionLimit(60000)     # let the game take up to a minute, 60 * 1000 milliseconds main()

+  .. shortanswer:: ps6_5_a

+   What line(s) of code do what's mentioned in Box 1?

 # TODO THIS CAN BE REFACTORED INTO A BUNCH OF SHORT ANSWER QUESTIONS WHICH WE CAN TOTALLY GRADE
   # What line(s) of code do what's mentioned in box 1?